|Date:||August 18, 1979|

 Before the show, Roger attempted to dye his hair blonde but it ended up green instead (as seen in the pre-show pics, one of which is with Rory Gallagher - around this moment Queen asked Rory to join them for a rock 'n' roll medley but he declined).
 Roger later said the hair debaucle was one of the most embarrassing experiences of his life.
 He had some monitor issues throughout the show, so by the end his frustration had accumulated and he trashed his drum kit.
 Queen archivist Greg Brooks alleges in his book that Freddie made fun of Roger's hair throughout the show, but no such thing is heard on the audience recording.

 Freddie's voice is well-rested after the Jazz tour and recording sessions for 4 songs that would end up on their next album, The Game.
-He sounds fantastic at this show, even daring in some places, knowing full well it's a single show and that he doesn't need to preserve his voice.
-That, and he most likely learned plenty about his voice throughout the long and tiring tour that ended in May.
+He sounds fantastic and daring at this show, knowing full well it's a single show and that he doesn't need to preserve his voice.
+He sounds like a new man, having learned plenty about his voice and the nature of pacing himself throughout the long and tiring tour that ended in May.

 He introduces If You Can't Beat Them as "a song that we haven't got on the album Live Killers."